Robot Police Officer Goes On Duty In Dubai

 If it patrols with flesh cops, that could be difficult.

-I notice everytime something gets automated (Score:2)
+I notice everytime something gets automated (Score:4, Insightful)

 Re: (Score:2)